aquasecurity/starboard/docs/settings.md

 )"
 ```

-To set the GitHub token used by Trivy add the `trivy.githubToken` value to the `starboard-trivy-config` Secret:
+To set the GitHub token used by Trivy add the `trivy.githubToken` value to the `trivy-operator-trivy-config` Secret:

 ```
-STARBOARD_NAMESPACE=<your starboard namespace>
+TRIVY_OPERATOR_NAMESPACE=<your trivy opersator namespace>
 GITHUB_TOKEN=<your token>
 ```
 ```
-kubectl patch secret starboard-trivy-config -n $STARBOARD_NAMESPACE \
+kubectl patch secret trivy-operator-trivy-config -n $TRIVY_OPERATOR_NAMESPACE \
   --type merge \
   -p "$(cat <<EOF
 {